Inks & illuminations

 The recipe for ink shown here suggests the following ingredients: gall (the result of a gall wasp laying eggs into the oak), copperas or vitriol (copper or other type of ferrous sulphate) and gum.
 Gall ink was so successful that it continued to be used until Victorian times, until it was replaced by modern synthetic inks.

-This document (C 47/34/1/3) is written in old English and dates from around 20 years before Henry VIII’s reign, when his father, Henry VII, was on the throne.
+This document (C 47/34/1/3) is written in an archaic form of English and dates from around 20 years before Henry VIII’s reign, when his father, Henry VII, was on the throne.

 Henry’s documents also feature some captivating and colourful illuminations.
 They were used to decorate manuscripts, and usually highlighted the first letter of a page or featured an illustration along the border.
 Some of the most beautiful examples from Henry’s time are in the Valor Ecclesiasticus, Henry’s survey of monastic wealth.